EAllaucaD/pythonProject/Readme.md

 ```
     docker run -it edwinallauca/python-app:v1.0
 ```
-With this command you will verify that you have the image in your docker.
+With this command you will verify that you have the image in your docker:

 ![image](https://github.com/user-attachments/assets/0cf77d84-f1e7-4c2d-80d9-c97571bfbf93)